ocaml-ppx/ocamlformat/tools/ocamlformat-diff/README.md

 ## Options

-The options' documentation is available in through `ocamlformat_diff --help`.
+The options' documentation is available through `ocamlformat_diff --help`.

 The option `--default-diff` allows you to configure the diff command that is used to compare the formatted files.
 The default value is the vanilla `diff`, but you can also use [patdiff](https://github.com/janestreet/patdiff) or any other similar comparison tool.

 ## Git integration

-To call `ocamlformat_diff` with `git diff`, yYou have to edit your `.git` configuration files on each project you want to use `ocamlformat_diff` with.
+To call `ocamlformat_diff` with `git diff`, you have to edit your `.git` configuration files on each project you want to use `ocamlformat_diff` with.

 The `.git/info/attributes` file must contain:
 ```